Skip to content

 Returns:

-The largest integer less than or equal to x.
+double: the largest integer less than or equal to x.

 Example: